 Types of investment funds in Singapore

-As mentioned in an earlier article, Singapore has a very developed capital market and ecosystem – one of the 7 reasons this city state is ranked 2nd in the world as the preferred offshore wealth hub.
+As mentioned in an earlier article about wealth management, Singapore has a very developed capital market and ecosystem – one of the 7 reasons this city state is ranked 2nd in the world as the preferred offshore wealth hub.
 It is now the 3rd largest financial exchange centre in the world and could be overtaking Hong Kong due to the political and financial stability offered here.

 Further supported by the attractive benefits offered by the Variable Capital Company (VCC) framework, more funds are now looking to be domiciled in Singapore.
 In addition to that, the Monetary Authorities of Singapore encourages and provides conducive platforms for innovative financial products to be tested safely and realised in a live market, i.e. the Sandbox and Sandbox Express.